Dr Ross Tynan

 University of Newcastle

-Research Status - In progress
+Research Status - Complete

 About the research

-This project has 2 key objectives:
+This project had 2 key objectives:

-- To develop an online portal (‘Health-e Mines’) through which Australian coal miners can access confidential, evidence-based online treatments for mental health, alcohol/other drug use, and physical health concerns
+- To develop an online portal (‘Health-e-mines’) through which Australian coal miners can access confidential, evidence-based online treatments for mental health, alcohol/other drug use, and physical health concerns

 - To evaluate the use of Health-e Mines and associated online treatment programs in pilot mine sites in NSW and QLD in terms of feasibility, acceptability, reach, and effectiveness.